Bezalel Smotrich: West Bank

+Anti-Arab and anti-Palestinian sentiment

+Smotrich's radical views on Jewish-Arab relations are controversial within the Religious Zionist sector.

-In July 2015, Smotrich caused controversy by declaring in a Knesset Interior meeting that developers in Israel should not have to sell homes to Arabs.
+In July 2015 Smotrich controversially declared in a Knesset Interior committee meeting that developers in Israel should not have to sell homes to Arabs.
 The meeting took place following accusations that Galil Homes refused to sell homes to Arabs in Ma'alot, a northern Israeli town.
 Smotrich defended the developer, saying that, "Anyone who wants to protect the Jewish People and opposes mixed marriages is not a racist.
 Whoever wants to let Jews live a Jewish life without non-Jews is not a racist."
 He added that Jews are the ones deprived in Israel because "they don't get free land in the Negev", a reference to Bedouin.
 "I believe in God's words.
 I prefer that Jews make a living and wouldn't sell a house to Arabs."